TanStack/query/docs/react/guides/request-waterfalls.md

 2.   |> JS for <GraphFeedItem>
 ```

 This is very much a tradeoff however.
 You are now including the data fetching code for `getGraphDataById` in the same bundle as `<Feed>`, so evaluate what is best for your case.
+Read more about how to do this in the [Prefetching & Router Integration guide](../guides/prefetching).

 > The tradeoff between:
 >
 > - Include all data fetching code in the main bundle, even if we seldom use it
 > - Put the data fetching code in the code split bundle, but with a request waterfall
 >
 > is not great and has been one of the motivations for Server Components.
-With Server Components, it's possible to avoid both, read more about how this applies to React Query in the [Advanced Server Rendering guide](../guides/advanced-ssr.md).
+With Server Components, it's possible to avoid both, read more about how this applies to React Query in the [Advanced Server Rendering guide](../guides/advanced-ssr).

 ## Summary and takeaways